AI Search Readiness vs Traditional SEO: What Our Data Shows

 | AI crawler access | Not applicable | Prerequisite for AI visibility | Necessary but not sufficient |

-| Content structure (H1/H2) | Helps Google parsing | Helps RAG chunking | No measurable citation impact |
+| Content structure (H1/H2) | Helps Google parsing | Helps RAG chunking | No direct citation impact |

-| Customer reviews in schema | Star ratings in SERP | Trust signal | No measurable citation impact |
+| Customer reviews in schema | Star ratings in SERP | Trust signal | No direct citation impact |

 The Gap Between SEO and AI Readiness (Structural View)

-| Check | Category | Pass Rate | SEO tools check this? |
+| Check | Layer | Pass Rate | SEO tools check this? |

 |---|---|---|---|

-| SSL / HTTPS | MR (Technical) | 100% | Yes |
+| SSL / HTTPS | Technical Health | 100% | Yes |

-| Language & Mobile | MR (Technical) | 100% | Yes |
+| Language & Mobile | Technical Health | 100% | Yes |

-| Page Title & Meta | MR (Technical) | 97% | Yes |
+| Page Title & Meta | Technical Health | 97% | Yes |

-| Canonical URL | MR (Technical) | 95.6% | Yes |
+| Canonical URL | Technical Health | 95.6% | Yes |

-| Schema.org Structured Data | MR (Technical) | 64.6% | Some tools (basic check) |
+| Schema.org Structured Data | Technical Health | 64.6% | Some tools (basic check) |

-| Authorship Signals | TR (Trust) | 39.6% | No |
+| Authorship Signals | Technical Health | 39.6% | No |

-| GTIN/MPN for Products | TR (Trust) | 35.2% | No |
+| GTIN/MPN for Products | Technical Health | 35.2% | No |

-| Customer Reviews & Ratings | TR (Trust) | 9.1% | No |
+| Customer Reviews & Ratings | Technical Health | 9.1% | No |

-Checks that traditional SEO tools measure (SSL, meta tags, canonical URLs) have 95–100% pass rates.
-Checks unique to AI readiness (reviews in schema, authorship signals, product identifiers) have 9–40% pass rates.
+Checks that traditional SEO tools measure (SSL, meta tags, canonical URLs) have 95-100% pass rates.
+Checks unique to AI readiness hygiene (reviews in schema, authorship signals, product identifiers) have 9-40% pass rates.

-Domain Authority was the only traditional SEO metric that showed any relationship to AI citations in my study.
+Domain Authority was the only traditional SEO metric that showed any relationship to AI citations in our study.
 The correlation (r=0.129) is real but tiny.
 It explains roughly 2% of why some sites get cited and others do not.

 This makes intuitive sense.
 LLMs are trained on web data, and high-DA sites appear more frequently in training corpora.
 The model “knows” these sources and may prefer them when generating responses.
 But 2% is not a strategy.
 It is noise with a slight directional lean.

-Content Relevance: The One Signal That Actually Works
+Content Relevance: the One Signal That Actually Works

 The Honest Comparison: Traditional SEO vs AI Search Readiness

-| Dimension | Traditional SEO | AI Search Readiness |
+| Dimension | Traditional SEO | AI Search Readiness (current) |

 |---|---|---|